jtoy7/ITS2_symmapping/ITS2_sym-mapping_pipeline.md

 ## Streamlined Mapping Pipeline
-This version of the `its2_mapping_array.slurm` script combines both the mapping and deduplicating steps and streamlines/cleans up the process in other ways:
+This version of the `its2_mapping_array.slurm` script combines both the mapping and deduplicating steps and streamlines/cleans up the process in other ways.

+`its2_mapping_array.slurm` (Option 2 - streamlined version):

     #!/bin/bash